apivideo/api.video-swift-client/docs/LiveStreamsAPI.md

 import ApiVideoClient

-let liveStreamId = "liveStreamId_example" // String | The unique ID for the live stream that you want to update information for such as player details, or whether you want the recording on or off. let liveStreamUpdatePayload = live-stream-update-payload(name: "name_example", _public: false, record: true, playerId: "playerId_example") // LiveStreamUpdatePayload |
+let liveStreamId = "liveStreamId_example" // String | The unique ID for the live stream that you want to update information for such as player details, or whether you want the recording on or off. let liveStreamUpdatePayload = live-stream-update-payload(name: "name_example", _public: false, record: true, playerId: "playerId_example", restreams: [restreams-request-object(name: "name_example", serverUrl: "serverUrl_example", streamKey: "streamKey_example")]) // LiveStreamUpdatePayload |

 // Update a live stream LiveStreamsAPI.update(liveStreamId: liveStreamId, liveStreamUpdatePayload: liveStreamUpdatePayload) { (response, error) in